The-Scripters-Guild/Warzone/docs/README.md

 # Documentation

-Documentation about data for our mode.
+Documentation about data for the mode.